Aikku93/ulcplayer-gba/README.md

  * Death Punch - Nowhere Warm
  * Dr. Peacock & Sefa - Incoming
  * Re-Style & Runeforce - A New Dawn

+### NOTE: This is likely to be the last release of the GBA demo.

+The player has been ported to NDS in a much cleaner implementation that is closer to the `ulcdecodetool` style of operation.
+However, the code will not be released on GitHub until my NDS library has been released (as this will allow the decoder to run in its own lower-priority thread, improving usability).

+If you desperately wish to get your hands on the NDS version, feel free to message me (it is currently running on libnds).
+However, please note that it hasn't been fully debugged yet (due to real-life issues and focusing on other projects), and issues might arise in edge cases.